 The SPY Index trades off its moving average and the Linear Regression Lines.
 When the SPY fell to its 200 Week Moving Average on Christmas Eve, it reversed higher.
 Nothing goes down in a straight line.
-So, there will be corrections all the way down to its long-term bottom.
+So, there will be corrections down to its long-term bottom.

 Let’s use one more example, Barrick Gold (ABX).
 Here we can see that ABX is trading off its Linear Regression Lines as well as its moving averages:

 The reason stocks bounce off these technical levels is that professional traders and computer algorithms use them as a guide.
 I will be posting more charts like this in future articles because it will provide a guideline on how the market will trade in 2019.

 While it is true that the Falling EROI will still destroy economic growth, it will take some time.
 So, the technicals will provide some clues about how this plays out in the future.

 Lastly, the broader markets will continue to sell off in 2019 as the cycle is rolling over.
 I believe gold and silver will disconnect from the broader markets and move higher in 2019 as investors look to protect wealth during a major market meltdown.